jbgust/jsrm/README.md

 # JSRM Java Solid Rocket Motor performance
-Java implementation of Richard Nakka SRM Excel file
+Java implementation of Richard Nakka SRM Excel file.
+This library can predict performance of solid rocket motor solely for cylindrical grain configurations, such as BATES.

 # Usage
 ### Examples